University of Cincinnati

 Figure 2: Schematic of the mechanism of gas scavenging during ADV.
 The left panel shows a perfluorocarbon droplet (blue circle) that has the same oxygen content inside the droplet as the fluid outside the droplet.
 The middle panel shows that after the droplet is converted to a gas bubble, the number of oxygen molecules inside the bubble is the same as that of the originating droplet.
 However, the concentration inside the bubble is less because of the volumetric expansion of the perfluorocarbon.
 The right panel shows that as a result of the differences in the gas concentrations and oxygen solubilities of the surrounding fluid and the perfluorocarbon, oxygen diffuses into the bubble from the surrounding fluid, reducing the concentration of oxygen in the surrounding fluid.

 We have demonstrated the ability to scavenge dissolved oxygen from both saline and from porcine whole blood using an in vitro flow model (Figure 3).
 A numerical model based on the mechanisms concentration gradients has been developed and can be used to predict the expected decrease in dissolved oxygen (Radhakrishnan et al. 2016).
 This numerical model indicates that the key factor in scavenging oxygen is the total volume of perfluorocarbon that is converted from a liquid to a gas.
-To translate the effect in vivo, we have developed a differential centrifugation protocol to size-isolate droplets that transition most efficiently, while also removing droplets that are too large to pass through the vasculature (Mercado et al. 2016).

 Figure 3: Dissolved oxygen scavenging.
 The dissolved oxygen of fluids containing perfluoropentane droplets was measured before and after ultrasound exposure in a flow phantom.
 Approximately, a 75% and 50% reduction in dissolved oxygen was measured after ultrasound exposure in saline and whole blood, respectively.